na-na-hi/renget/archive/iftod.md

 \>The little Mizutsune’s built-up lather is quickly rinsed away, creating a bubble bath of suds from which he enjoys hiding within to take potshots at you with the water beam he has lately learned from his mother’s training, to your begrudging amusement.
 \>Fed up with being soaked, you remove him from the water; now rinsed through, he’s much easier to control, and after drying him with a towel, you let him loose from the bathroom to go bother his mother for a bit while you take a moment to relax.
 \>With a warm bubble bath beckoning, you remove the last of your clothing and slip into the hot, sudsy water, already feeling the day’s dirt loosening from your body and warm heat seeping into tired muscles.
-\>Your eyes slip closed, drowsiness overcoming you as you’re lulled into relaxation in the splendid water—until a ball of white scales and purple fur scampers through the doorway, cannonballing into your bath and sending a wave of soapy water washing over your face that leaves you both spluttering with laughter.
+\>Your eyes slip closed, drowsiness overcoming you as you’re lulled into relaxation in the splendid water—until a ball of white scales and purple fur scampers through the doorway, cannonballing into your bath and sending a wave of soapy water washing over your face that leaves you both spluttering with laughter.%%

 ===================================

 >I want to bang a Tama!
 >>Bang, or get power-bottomed by?
 Think carefully.

-\>It's now been a month since you were paired with a promising trainee to help get comfortable with your reassignment to a foreign land; many a village hospitable towards the new hunters sent to deal with their problems
+%darkgreen%\>It's now been a month since you were paired with a promising trainee to help get comfortable with your reassignment to a foreign land; many a village hospitable towards the new hunters sent to deal with their problems
 \>Everything's been going rather smoothly, a few odd jobs here, removing pesky Bird Wyverns there, stuff you're all too familiar with
 \>There's just this one, tiny, itty-bitty little thing you still can't fully wrap your head around that nobody but you seems to acknowledge
 \>Your partner is a Mizutsune, a walking, talking, you-sized, humanoid Mizutsune